-The hydrologic analysis of SHA bridges and culverts must examine the behavior of the structure and local stream conditions under both existing and ultimate development watershed conditions.
+The hydrologic analysis of MDOT SHA bridges and culverts must examine the behavior of the structure and local stream conditions under both existing and ultimate development watershed conditions.
 Because two land cover and flow path conditions are involved, the basis for these hydrologic analyses must be a deterministic model that can simulate the major runoff processes for both existing and future conditions.
 The recommended approach is to first select field and map defined parameters that describe the runoff processes for existing watershed conditions.
 After the designer is satisfied that the model provides a realistic representation of the existing watershed conditions, the impact of ultimate conditions can be simulated by adjusting the input parameters to reflect future land cover and flow path modifications.

-Figure 4-1: Over-prediction behavior of WinTR-20 for all return periods.
+Figure 4-1: Over-prediction behavior of WinTR-20 for all return periods

-The NRCS-WinTR-20 computer program is a well established deterministic model that has an extensive history of use in Maryland.
+The NRCS WinTR-20 computer program is a well-established deterministic model that has an extensive history of use in Maryland.
 However, the WinTR-20, as with all deterministic models, is sensitive to the values of the input parameters.
-In most instances, the input parameters are difficult to determine.
-As discussed earlier, the WinTR-20 model has a tendency to over predict peak flows at all return periods.
+In most instances, the input parameters are difficult to accurately determine.
+As discussed earlier, the WinTR-20 model has a tendency to over predict peak flows for most return periods.
 This behavior is illustrated by Figure 4-1.
-The Panel has concluded that this tendency to over predict can be overcome through calibration.
-Thus, in order to provide the designer with confidence that the input parameters selected are representative of the existing watershed conditions, the Panel recommends that the WinTR-20 peak discharges for existing watershed conditions be calibrated against one of the methods described in Chapter 2.
-The WinTR-20 will be accepted as calibrated if the peak discharges for the design frequency event are in the window between the statistical best estimate and an upper limit of plus one error of prediction as defined in Chapter 2.
+The Panel has concluded that this tendency to over predict can be reduced through calibration.
+Thus, in order to provide the designer with confidence that the input parameters selected are representative of the existing watershed conditions, the Panel recommends that the WinTR-20 peak discharges for existing watershed conditions be calibrated against one of the statistical methods described in Chapter 2.
+In most cases, the statistical method most applicable is the regression equations since most hydrologic analyses are performed on ungaged streams.
+The WinTR-20 model will be accepted as calibrated if the peak discharges for the design frequency event are in the window between the statistical best estimate and an upper limit of plus one standard error of prediction as defined in Chapter 2.
 If the watershed conditions are such that a calibration cannot be achieved in accordance with the procedures defined below, the designer will explain why the calibration cannot be accomplished and what approach will be followed to generate the required flows.

 In many cases, the designer will not be able to choose one calibration adjustment for the WinTR-20 to bring the peak flow rates within the regression equation target range for all storm frequencies.
-For example, a calibration adjustments needed to bring the 100-year storm within the target range may not be sufficient to bring the 50, 10, or 2-year storms within their respective target ranges.
+For example, a calibration adjustment needed to bring the 100-year storm within the target range may not be sufficient to bring the 50-, 10-, or 2-year storms within their respective target ranges.
 In these cases, it will be necessary to use a progression of calibration adjustments in a logical sequence

-Table 4.1 suggests a logical progression of calibration steps for multiple storm frequencies.
+Table 4-1 suggests a logical progression of calibration steps for multiple storm frequencies.
 It can be used as a guide for the designer with the understanding that there may be other logical calibration progressions that are more suitable for a particular watershed.

 The Panel emphasizes that all input parameters to WinTR-20 must be consistent with accepted hydrologic practice.
 Thus, all WinTR-20 computations will be supported by documentation that lists the values of (1) category curve numbers; (2) the quantities used to define the time of concentration, and (3) the watershed segmentation and stage-area-discharge relations if routing is involved.
-This documentation will explain the decision making process behind the selection of each input quantity.
+This documentation will explain the decision-making process behind the selection of each input quantity.